lh3/lh3.github.com/_posts/2017-11-15-on-assembly-de-bruijn-graphs.md

 denote this graph by DBGv(k|S).
 DBGv(k|S) can be regarded as an overlap graph consisting of k-mers at vertices with (k-1)-mers overlaps.

-Alternatively, we can edge-induce a subgraph by keeping edges in R(k+1) together with [incident][incident] vertices.
+Alternatively, we can edge-induce a subgraph by keeping edges in $S(k+1)$ together with [incident][incident] vertices.
 We denote this graph by DBGe(k|S).
-DBGe(k|S), cannot be considerd as an overlap graph because there may be no edges between two k-mers even if they have a (k-1)-mer overlap.
+DBGe(k|S) cannot be considerd as an overlap graph because there may be no edges between two k-mers even if they have a (k-1)-mer overlap.
 To this end, DBGe(k|S) is a subgraph of DBGv(k|S).

 DBGv(k|S) is the line graph of DBGe(k-1|S).
-This property has an important implication.
-In implementation, one common way to store a DBG is to keep a collection of *k*-mers.
+This property has an important implication in implementation.
+One common way to store a DBG is to keep a collection of *k*-mers.
 We traverse the graph by shifting a *k*-mer and probing its presence/absence in the collection.
 Such an algorithm actually implements both DBGv(k|S) and DBGe(k-1|S) at the same time.